Code-Institute-Submissions/ck00lman-kool-styles/README.md

 1. The Design Ideas are orginally from Code Institute "Boutique Ado".

 ## README Documentation Guide
-1. In order to have a good structure regarding README, I followed Developer [Oraclebun's](https://github.com/Oraclebun/ci-fullstack-project4/blob/master/README.md) guide.
+1. In order to have a good README structure, I followed Developer [Oraclebun's](https://github.com/Oraclebun/ci-fullstack-project4/blob/master/README.md) and [Bad Gandalf](https://github.com/Bad-Gandalf/milestone-5-rick-will-fix-it/blob/master/README.md) as a guide.

 ## Disclaimer
 Any content but limited to such as images, information used in this project/website is purely for educational purpose.